aws-samples/serverless-patterns/bedrock-guardrails-cross-account-cdk/README.md

-# Bedrock Guardrails Account-Level Enforcement
+# Amazon Bedrock Guardrails Account-Level Enforcement

-This pattern deploys an Amazon Bedrock Guardrail with content and topic filters, enforces it at the account level so ALL Bedrock API calls are automatically guarded, and provides a test Lambda that demonstrates the enforcement without specifying any guardrailIdentifier.
+This pattern deploys an Amazon Bedrock Guardrail with content and topic filters, enforces it at the account level so ALL Bedrock API calls are automatically guarded, and provides a test AWS Lambda function that demonstrates the enforcement without specifying any guardrail identifier.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/bedrock-guardrails-cross-account-cdk